 Classroom Coordinators (formally known as room parents) are a great resource to teachers and students!
-Every teacher will have different preferences for the involvement of their coordinators, please communicate with your teacher so you can understand their expectations.
+Every teacher will have different preferences for the involvement of their coordinators, as the coordinator please communicate with your teacher so you can understand their expectations.
 The following is the training and resources we provide, please email us if you have any additional questions.

 What does a classroom coordinator typically do?
 Here's a list of common responsibilities: